pluginever/wc-min-max-quantities/readme.txt

 - Update: Update the plugin banner and icon.

 = 1.2.4 (28th Aug 2024) =
-- Compatibility: Checked compatibility with latest version of WordPress and WooCommerce.
+- Compatibility: Checked compatibility with latest version of WordPress & WooCommerce.

 = 1.2.3 (25th Oct 2024) =
 - Compatibility: Checked compatibility with latest version of WordPress and WooCommerce